Co-op Energy: Acquisitions

 In November 2016, Co-op Energy announced that it would take on all 160,000 customers of collapsed firm GB Energy on their existing price tariff.
 Ofgem said it had chosen Co-op Energy after "a competitive process to get the best deal possible".
 All GB Energy's staff were to be transferred on the same terms to Co-op Energy.

 In May 2018, Co-op Energy announced that it had acquired Flow Energy, which had approximately 130,000 customers at the time.
 Co-op Energy said that Flow Energy would remain a separate brand within Co-op Energy and keep its own tariffs.
+By 2024 the brand ownership of the acquired company was part of the portfolio of assets owned by Octopus Energy's Customer Supply arm.

-Partnership with Octopus Energy
+Sale to Octopus Energy

-In August 2019, Midcounties Co-operative agreed a partnership with Octopus Energy.
-Customers of GB Energy and Flow Energy became Octopus customers.
-The Co-op Energy brand continues, with customer accounts operated by Octopus, while Midcounties retains responsibility for acquiring new customers.
+In August 2019, following increasing losses, Octopus Energy paid a reported £30 million to acquire the Co-op Energy brand.
+Customer accounts would be operated by Octopus, while Midcounties retained responsibility for acquiring new customers.

 Membership

 Members of Co-op Energy receive a share of the company's profits, and can elect the board of directors and attend the annual general meeting and regional meetings.
-They may also enjoy rights to trade with their own community operated childcare nurseries, online pharmacy, funeral parlours, personal travel agent consortium and grocery stores.

-Members wishing to stand for election to the board of directors of Co-op Energy need evidence of ongoing trade and to have held membership (which costs £1) for a qualifying period.